Ricardo A. Anzaldua

 Executive Vice President & General Counsel

 Ricardo A. Anzaldua is executive vice president and general counsel of MetLife, Inc. He was appointed to this position in December 2012.
-Anzaldua leads the company's global legal operations, and oversees MetLife's government relations and public policy department, corporate secretary's office and corporate ethics and compliance group.
+Anzaldua leads the company’s global legal operations, and oversees MetLife's corporate secretary's office and corporate ethics and compliance group.

-Anzaldua joins MetLife from The Hartford Financial Services Group where he was senior vice president and associate general counsel.
-He led legal support for the company's two largest operating divisions (commercial and consumer markets), which includes the company's property-casualty, group life and disability operations and its enterprise reinsurance function.
+Anzaldua joined MetLife from The Hartford Financial Services Group where he was senior vice president and associate general counsel.
+From 2010-2012, he led legal support for the company’s two largest operating divisions (commercial and consumer markets), which includes the company’s property casualty, group life and disability operations and its enterprise reinsurance function.

-From February 2007 to October 2010, he served as director of corporate law, where he headed the legal teams supporting the corporate secretarial, securities, corporate governance, tax, mergers & acquisitions, technology, bankruptcy and real estate functions, and served as corporate secretary from February 2008 to October 2010.
+From February 2007 to September 2010, he served as director of corporate law, where he headed the legal teams supporting the corporate secretarial, securities, corporate governance, tax, mergers & acquisitions, technology, bankruptcy and real estate functions.

 Prior to joining The Hartford, Anzaldua was a partner with Cleary, Gottlieb, Steen & Hamilton LLP in New York.
 He began his legal career with the firm upon graduation from Harvard Law School in 1990.

 Before law school, Anzaldua was the publications director and senior editor of the Center for U.S.-Mexican Studies, a University of California think tank focusing on research relating to Mexico and U.S.-Mexican relations, as well as Latin America more generally.